In this review, I take an in-depth look at the Shapeoko 4 CNC router from Carbide 3D.

 You can create 2D and 2.5D designs using Carbide Create.
 However, 3D modeling is not supported by Carbide Create.

-It should be noted that Carbide create is useful for making quick and easy designs but it does not have nearly enough features compared to a full-fledged software like Fusion 360.
+It should be noted that Carbide create is useful for making quick and easy designs but it does not have nearly enough features compared to full-fledged software like Fusion 360.

 If you need 3D designing and machining capability, you can purchase Carbide Create Pro instead.